nuejs/nue/packages/nuejs.org/docs/reactivity.md

 ```

-Create a JavaScript file (with a .js extension) and create the components:
+The input behavior is implemented in a JavaScript file (with a .js extension) as follows:

 ``` js